altercation/solarized/README.md

     to a variety of five color palettes (four base monotones and one accent color) for use in design work, such as web development.

+4.  **Personality that doesn't crowd out the room**

+    Solarized can be used as a pure monotone palette, a five-up monotone+accent colorscheme or in full on sixteen color mode for full syntax highlighting.
+    In every case it retains a strong identity but doesn't overwhelm.
+Like any good supporting actor, it keeps the story moving without chewing up the scenery.

 Why
 ---